luoq/boot-usb/readme.txt

 for syslinux are changed accordingly.

 NOTE:The empty file livecd in top dir is needed.
+NOTE:The config are changed only to satisfy my need.Some entries are not usable unless changed accordingly..

 1. http://www.ultimatebootcd.com/ ubcd511.iso
 2. http://partedmagic.com/doku.php pmagic-11.11.11.iso (x86-64)